Shahpur Bamheta

 Shahpur Bamheta is a village in erstwhile Ghaziabad district, Uttar Pradesh, India.
 Adjacent to Delhi-Meerut Expressway & N.H.
 91 (G.T Road).
 It is located 6.8 km away from Ghaziabad Railway Station towards N.H.
-91. It is dominated by the people of Hindu Goswami community.
-During the medieval period, under the Rajput (Thakur) rulers and Jagirdars, Bamheta had around 52,000 Bighas of Land.
+91. It is dominated by the people of Hindu Yadav community.
+During the medieval period, under Yadav rulers and Jagdish phelwan, Bamheta had around 52,000 Bighas of land.